oscos/rb120/study_guide/exercises_rb129_practice_problems.md

 bob.change_name
 p bob.name
 ```
+> In the code above, we hope to output `'BOB'` on `line 16`.
+Instead, we raise an error.
+Why?
+How could we adjust this code to output `'BOB'`?

 This code demonstrates that `setter` methods must be prepended with `self` to help Ruby disambiguate between invoking a `setter` method and initializing a local variable.